koraktor/silo/README.md

 The documentation of the Ruby API can be seen at [RubyDoc.info][1].
 The API documentation of the current development version is also available [there][5].

+## License

+This code is free software; you can redistribute it and/or modify it under the terms of the new BSD License.
+A copy of this license can be found in the LICENSE file.

 ## Credits